 We installed 3 Victron Smart Solar MPPT 100|50 charge controllers.

-Partial shading and different lighting conditions on some panels and not others – like we have on the front cap panel set – can negatively impact the performance of other panels on the same charge controller, but keeping them on their own controller prevents this making the system more efficient.
+Partial shading and different lighting conditions on some panels and not others – as we have on the front cap panel set – can negatively impact the performance of other panels on the same charge controller.
+But keeping them on their own controller prevents this making the system more efficient.

-This allows us to see how the system is functioning on a phone or computer as it shows solar energy, battery state of charge, AC and DC power and how it is flowing.
+This allows us to see how the system is functioning on a phone or computer.
+It shows solar energy, battery state of charge, AC and DC power, and how it is all flowing.

-It also sends this data to the Victron VRM Portal that allows us to log into the system remotely and see its performance real time.
-Here we are able to easily make programming changes to the system – we will be sharing what we utilized this for in an upcoming articles and videos.
+It also sends this data to the Victron VRM Portal.
+This allows us to log into the system remotely and see its performance in real-time.
+Here we are able to easily make programming changes to the system.

 Click here to see the list of system components: